Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Some Classical and Quantum Aspects of Solar System Dynamics

+Attentive reader probably already noticed that at the heart of quantization lies the honeycomb condition, Eq.(4) (or (7)), allowing to restore both Heisenberg's and Schrodinger's versions of quantum mechanics.
+In the case of celestial mechanics the honeycomb condition \ can be equivalently rephrased as the condition of \textsl{planetary alignment} [$8$].This boils down to the study of the issue of possibility of some or all planets to be aligned on the same line.
+Very much like with dark matter, this issue cannot be resolved purely theoretically.
+Experimentally, this issue is resolved positively to a large extent (that is to the extent with which measurements were made) thus leading to relations of the type given by equation (4).
+The same is true for the satellites of heavy planets.
+In section\ 4.2. we demonstrated that the quantum-classical correspondence could be sometimes not one-to-one. \ In such cases, to reduce the number of options some additional physical arguments should be used.
+We shall provide these arguments in this section.
 We begin by noticing that while Eq.(4) (or (7)) is only sufficient condition for quantization, the necessary condition in atomic and celestial mechanics lies in the \textsl{non dissipativity}.
+Indeed, thus far we developed our formalism only for systems in which energy is not conserved.
 Recall that Bohr introduced his quantization prescription to avoid dissipation caused by the emission of radiation \ by electrons in orbits in general position.
-New quantum mechanics have \textsl{not} \ shed much light on absence of dissipation for stationary Bohr's orbits.
-At the level of old Bohr theory absence of dissipation at the stationary Bohr orbit was explained by Boyer [60].
-Subsequently, his result was refined by Puthoff\textbf{\ [}61\textbf{]}.
-In the case of Solar System absence of dissipation for motion on stable orbits (geodesics) was discussed by Goldreich [62] who conjectured that the \ dissipative (tidal) effects adjust the initial motion of planets/satellites in such a way that eventually the orbits become stable.
+New quantum mechanics have \textsl{not} \ shed much light on the absence of dissipation for stationary Bohr's orbits.
+At the level of old Bohr theory absence of dissipation at the stationary Bohr orbit was explained by Boyer [$70$].
+Subsequently, his result was refined by Puthoff\textbf{\ [}$71$\textbf{]}.
+In the case of Solar system absence of dissipation for motion on stable orbits (geodesics) was discussed by Goldreich [$72$] who conjectured that the \ dissipative (tidal) effects adjust the initial motion of planets/satellites in such a way that eventually the orbits become stable.
 Notice that dynamics of Solar System\ as considered by Poincare$^{^{\prime}}$ and by those who developed his ideas does not involve treatment of tidal effects.
-Treatment of tidal effects in general relativity is discussed in [10] and requires consideration of motion of extended objects, e.g. read Papapetrou, Ref.
-[44].
-In view of results of Section III, following Einstein, we shall ignore finite sizes of planets and/or satellites of heavy planets thus removing the problem of tidal friction.
+Treatment of tidal effects in general relativity is discussed in [$10$] and requires consideration of motion of extended objects, e.g. read Papapetrou, Ref. [$46$].
+In view of results of Section 3, following Einstein, we shall ignore finite sizes of planets and/or satellites of heavy planets thus removing the problem of tidal friction.
 This is justified by the numerical results to be obtained in this section.